Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

 ## Korrekturbuchung auf Ursprungslager

-*Venduo POS > Management > Tab GLOBAL SETTINGS > Entry Korrekturbuchung auf Ursprungslager*
+*POS > Management > Tab GLOBAL SETTINGS > Entry Korrekturbuchung auf Ursprungslager*

 Activate or deactivate the reverse booking to the original warehouse.
 Any discrepancies in store deliveries are automatically booked back to the original warehouse.